GertsDev/GertsDev/README.md

-# Hey, I'm Kirill Gertsik 👋
+# Hey, I'm Kirill Gerts 👋

 I'm a **Frontend Engineer** with a dark sense of humor who moonlights as an **Investment Advisor** and dabbles in **ML & AI Integration**.
 I build slick, responsive web apps with React, Next.js, and Tailwind—and occasionally use machine learning to predict which stocks might tank before your morning coffee.